-Freddie Mac was chartered by Congress in 1970 under the Federal Home Loan Mortgage Corporation Act (the "Freddie Mac Act") to stabilize the nation's residential mortgage markets and expand opportunities for homeownership and affordable rental housing.
+Freddie Mac was chartered by Congress in 1970 under the Federal Home Loan Mortgage Corporation Act (the "Freddie Mac Act").
 Our statutory mission is to provide liquidity, stability and affordability to the U.S. housing market.
-We fulfill our mission by purchasing, securitizing, and providing our credit guarantee for residential mortgages and mortgage-related securities.
-We do not originate mortgage loans or lend money directly to consumers.
+We do this primarily by purchasing residential mortgages originated by lenders.
+In most instances, we package these mortgages into mortgage-related securities, which are guaranteed by us and sold in the global capital markets.
+In addition, we transfer mortgage credit risk exposure to private investors through our credit risk transfer programs, which include securities- and insurance-based offerings.
+We also invest in mortgages and mortgage-related securities.
+We do not originate mortgage loans or lend money directly to mortgage borrowers.

 Although we are chartered by Congress, we alone are responsible for making payments on our securities.
-Payments on our PCs are not guaranteed by, and are not debts or obligations of the United States or any federal agency or instrumentality other than Freddie Mac.
+Payments on our PCs are not guaranteed by, and are not debts or obligations of, the United States or any federal agency or instrumentality other than Freddie Mac.